wongswk/magi/README.md

 See the README in the corresponding subfolders: `rmagi` (for R), `pymagi` (for Python), `matlabmagi` (for Matlab).

-There, we provide specific examples of how to set up and call `GpdsSolver` in each software environment, and how to supply your own ODE systems and data to the method.
+There, we provide specific examples of how to set up and call `MagiSolver` in each software environment, and how to supply your own ODE systems and data to the method.

 ### Reference